ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 > OPEN ISSUE: This semantics is awkward, as there's no way for the Leader to
 > distinguish between Collectors who support the extension and those that don't.

+The Leader MUST advertise the task in every aggregate share request issued to the Helper as described in {{definition}}.

 # Helper Behavior

-Upon receiving a task advertisement from the Leader,  If the Helper does not support the Taskprov extension, it will ignore the extension payload and process the qggregate request as usual.
+Upon receiving a task advertisement from the Leader, If the Helper does not support the Taskprov extension, it will ignore the "dap-taskprov" HTTP header and process the aggregate request as usual.
 In particular, if the Helper does not recognize the task ID, it MUST abort the aggregate request with error "unrecognizedTask".
 Otherwise, if the Helper supports the extension, it proceeds as follows.

 First, the Helper attempts to parse payload of the "dap-taskprov" HTTP header.
 If this step fails, the Helper MUST abort with "unrecognizedMessage".